haiwera-silk-cd/magento-devdocs/guides/v2.2/config-guide/varnish/config-varnish-advanced.md

 ## Grace mode {#grace}

-Grace mode enables Varnish to keep an object in {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}cache{% endglossarytooltip %} beyond its TTL value.
+Grace mode enables Varnish to keep an object in {% glossarytooltip 0bc9c8bc-de1a-4a06-9c99-a89a29c30645 %}缓存{% endglossarytooltip %} beyond its TTL value.
 Varnish can then serve the expired (stale) content while it fetches a new version.
 This improves the flow of traffic and decreases load times.
 It's used in the following situations:

 * When the Magento backend is healthy, but a request is taking longer than normal
 * When the Magento backend is not healthy.